SammyJLee/SammYjLeE/_posts/2019-10-02-test-Samnewpage.md

 tags: [markdown]
 ---

-I'll focus on my attempts to use markdown to create a Jekyll-based static site hosted on Github so that I can teach my post-secondary students to do the same.
+I'll focus on my attempts to use markdown to create a Jekyll-based static site hosted on Github so that I can teach my post-secondary students to do the same in their Communication course.
 Come walk with me on my journey into insanity.

 ## A little background: let's start with the why